What's Coming to Netflix in August 2022

 - She’s Funny That Way (2015) – Owen Wilson stars in this romantic comedy about a Broadway director getting himself in a predicament.

+- Spider-Man 3 (2007) – The third and final entry in the Sam Raimi trilogy.

-- The Age of Adaline (2015) – Blake Lively stars in this fantasy romance about a young woman who learns she will live forever which makes love complicated.
+- The Age of Adaline (2015) – Blake Lively stars in this fantasy romance about a young woman who learns she will live forever, which complicates her love.

 - Tower Heist (2011) -All-star cast comes together for this heist comedy.
 Eddie Murphy, Ben Stiller, and Casey Affleck star.